sci-fi, flintlock fantasy, adventure

 There was no way to answer delicately.
 “Human beings aren’t objects to sate the hunger of others.
 Selling them violates the integrity of the self and the sanctity of the soul.”
 It was one of the quickest ways to lose oneself to the Shadowland.

 Far from taking offense at the conviction in Isa’s tone, Telasus looked intrigued.
-In a beat, the smooth-talking preacher changed tack, like an animancer changing skins.
+In a beat, the smooth-talking preacher changed tack, like an animancer changing skins to something subtly more poisonous.
 “Tell me then, what do your gods think of you taking money for lives?”

 “They don’t love it.”
 Well, Aer didn’t love it.
 Raba reviled it.
 Theid salivated at the thought, bottomless maw open to drag Isa’s soul into Shadow.